 Thrown errors inside a predicate are caught and treated as

-false for that node, the same outcome as a missing slot.
+false for that node, the same outcome as a missing context key.

 Callers do not need to wrap evaluations in try/catch.
 This